Slight increase in new and active COVID cases in Ballarat

 Importantly, it is not a spike in numbers, rather an adjustment of figures.

-Rapid Antigen Tests and now counted towards location data, seeing Ballarat's active caseload back above 1000 over the last three days.
+Rapid Antigen Tests are now counted towards location data, seeing Ballarat's active caseload back above 1000 over the last three days.

 Previously, positive RAT results did not count towards Local Government Area data.